Definition of Refurbishment vs Renovation: The Ins & Outs of Overhauling Your Property

 Once all the planning is clearly laid out and all the compliance boxes are ticked, investors will need to go out and find builders or contractors who can do the work.
 A good place to start would be to get recommendations and referrals from reliable associates.
 However, there are several resources online for those who are not sure where to start, such as checkatrade.com.

 When the work is ready to get started, a contract should be written up.
 This may help keep the ongoing work stick to defined refurbishment plan and timeframe.
 In an ideal world, building work would finish ahead of schedule without any hiccups and come underbudget.
 But, making upgrades to a building – one which may be 100s of years old – can be notoriously difficult.
-Buyers will need to be prepared for unexpected problems and unforeseen costs.
+Property investors will need to be prepared for unexpected problems and unforeseen costs.

 blog divider up